Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Proving the Liveness of PBFT

 \section{Proving the Liveness of PBFT}

-Assume that \pbft is used with a synchronizer satisfying the specification in Figure~\ref{fig:multi-sync-properties}; to simplify the following latency analysis, we assume $d = 2\delta$, as for the synchronizer in Figure~\ref{fig:sync}.
+Assume that \pbft is used with a synchronizer satisfying the specification in Figure~\ref{fig:multi-sync-properties}; to simplify the following latency analysis we let $d = 2\delta$, as for the synchronizer in Figure~\ref{fig:sync}.
 We now prove that the protocol satisfies the Liveness property of Byzantine atomic broadcast; we defer the proof of the other properties to \tr{\ref{sec:pbft-safety}}{\npbftsafety}.
 To the best of our knowledge, this is the first rigorous proof of liveness for the algorithmic core of PBFT: as we elaborate in \S\ref{sec:related}, the liveness mechanisms of PBFT came only with a brief informal justification, which did not cover their most critical properties~\cite[\S{}4.5.1]{castro-tocs}.
-Our proof is simplified by the use of the synchronizer specification, which allows us to avoid dealing with view synchronization mechanics.
-It also provides a methodology that we reuse to prove the liveness of other protocols (\S\ref{sec:xbft}).
+Our proof is simplified by the use of the synchronizer specification, which allows us to abstract from view synchronization mechanics.

 We prove the liveness of \pbft by showing that the protocol establishes properties reminiscent of those of failure detectors~\cite{CT96}.
 First, similarly to their completeness property, we prove that every correct process eventually attempts to advance from a {\em bad}\/ view in which no progress is possible (e.g., because the leader is faulty). \begin{lemma} Assume that a correct process $p_i$ receives $\BROADCAST(\val)$ for a valid value $\val$ while in a view $v$.
-If $p_i$ never delivers $\val$ and never enters a view higher than $v$, then it eventually calls $\padvance$ in $v$. \end{lemma} The lemma holds because in \pbft each process monitors the leader's behavior using timers, and we defer its easy proof to \tr{\ref{sec:pbft-liveness}}{\npbftliveness}.
-Note that even though this monitoring ensures that correct processes will eventually try to advance from a view with a faulty leader, the SMR protocol by itself does not ensure that the processes will actually enter a new view with a different leader.
-Achieving this is the job of the synchronizer, and in the following proof of \pbft we show that this happens using the Progress property in Figure~\ref{fig:multi-sync-properties} together with Lemma~\ref{thm:castro:completeness}.
+If $p_i$ never delivers $\val$ and never enters a view higher than $v$, then it eventually calls $\padvance$ in $v$. \end{lemma}